ehooo/bandit_tools/README.md

 calculate the new file with `baseline + report.json` so new "_total" field on "metrics" will be created with proper information

+### KNOWN ISSUES
+If you have the same risky code on two lines in the same file, the `--mix` option will be remove one of them, cause it is detected as duplicated hit.